ArgoTheNaut/rsa-ps1/README.md

 # Use

 ## Encryption
 Use `./rsa-Encrypt.ps1` to encode data:
+By default, the secret string will be output to `EncryptedMessage.txt` in your current working directory.

 ```ps1
 .\rsa-Encrypt.ps1 -Message "Here be dragons"